dseguy/clearPHP/rules/no-double-quote.md

 ## When Not To Use It
-If the application makes heavy use of one of the quotes in another related technology (HTML uses " a lot), it is good to use the other to create such literals in PHP.
+If the application makes heavy use of one of the quote style in another related technology (HTML uses " a lot), it is good to use the other quote style to create such literals in PHP.

+If the application has too many report of this, it is probably wise to avoid using it and fixing too many minor problems.

 Speed-wise, only very high volume application will benefit from this.